Health & Safety

 Because automated meters use wireless radio transmitters to send and receive data, some customers have asked about possible negative health effects from associated radio frequency (RF) emissions.
 The most comprehensive scientific study to date, which investigates this topic, was completed by the California Council on Science and Technology in 2011, the results of which are published in their report entitled “Health Impacts of Radio Frequency from Automated Meters."

 The 2 primary conclusions of the report are as follows:

 - The FCC standard provides a currently accepted factor of safety against known thermally induced health impacts of automated meters and other electronic devices in the same range of RF emissions.
 Exposure levels from automated meters are well below the thresholds for such effects.

 - There is no evidence that additional standards are needed to protect the public from automated meters.

 RF Energy Exposure

 Empowering customers with near-time information about their energy usage is one of the primary requirements for widespread adoption of emerging green technologies, such as plug-in electric vehicles.
-And if the advanced grid modernization enables us to shift even a small percentage of our peak energy demand to off-peak hours, there’s the very real potential of avoiding the need to construct additional power plants in the future.
+Moreover, if the advanced grid modernization enables us to shift even a small percentage of our peak energy demand to off-peak hours, there is the very real potential of avoiding the need to construct additional power plants in the future.
 When taken together, these factors collectively contribute to a cleaner and healthier environment for all of us.